jmespath-community/jmespath.spec/.github/pull_request_template.md

 This PR should include a JEP specification file based off TEMPLATE.md, named with the pattern "jep-###-title.md", and a compliance test json in either grammar/ or functions/ as appropriate.
-Additionally, the PR should include any intended modifications to the GRAMMAR file.
+Additionally, the PR should include any intended modifications to the GRAMMAR.ABNF file.

 Please complete the required sections below:
 -->